Satvik1712/Text-to-Lipsync/Evaluation/Readme.md

-This folder contain scripts to perform evaluation
+This folder contain scripts to perform tts evaluation

+Original Speech data is taken from: https://www.iitm.ac.in/donlab/indictts/database